fintech-favie/FinTech-Journey-2026-300-days-/README.md

 ## day 12 : 19 February 2026
 Commit Message: feat: implemented dynamic list expansion using .append() and input() Detailed Description : > "Transitioned from static data to interactive lists.
 Integrated the .append() method to dynamically update watchlists/skills based on real-time user input.
 Verified list growth using the len() function to track total progress."

+## Day 13: 20 februray 2026
+Dynamic Growth
+Focus: The .append() method.
+Achievement: Learned how to add new data (like a new stock target or a new skill) to the end of a list without having to re-write the whole thing.
+Next Goal: Learning how to measure and manage that growing data. 🚀📈